fauu/Kamite/README.md

     `tessdata` directory (usually `/usr/[local/]share/tessdata/` or
     `/usr/share/tesseract-ocr/<VERSION>/tessdata`).

+By default, Tesseract is expected to be available on `PATH` under the executable name `tesseract`.
+If this is not the case, the [config](#config) key `ocr.tesseract.path` needs to be set to the executable’s path.

-Remember to launch Kamite with the config key `ocr.engine` set to `tesseract`.
+Once the setup is completed, you can launch Kamite with the config key `ocr.engine` set to `tesseract`.

 #### Setting up extra OCR dependencies